Afro-Surrealism: Influence

-Black Francophone Literary Productions
+Black Francophone literary productions

 The productions of Black Francophone Caribbean writers during the 1930s and 1940s may be considered Afro-Surreal however the writers themselves identified as Surrealist.

 Suzanne Césaire, a surrealist thinker and partner of Aimé Césaire, was an important figure in the history of the Afro-surreal aesthetic.
 Her quest for "The Marvelous" over the "miserablism" expressed in the usual arts of protest inspired the Tropiques surrealist group, and especially René Ménil.
 Ménil says in "Introduction to the Marvelous" (1930s):

 The true task of mankind consists solely in the attempt to bring the marvelous into real life, so that life can become more encompassing.
 So long as the mythic imagination is not able to overcome each and every boring mediocrity, human life will amount to nothing but useless, dull experiences, just killing time, as they say.

 Suzanne Césaire's proclamation, "Be in permanent readiness for The Marvelous", quickly became a credo of the movement; the word "marvelous" has since become recontextualized with regard to contemporary black arts and interventions.

-In his 1956 essay for Présence Africaine, Haitian novelist Jacques Stephen Alexis wrote: "What, then, is the Marvellous, except the imagery in which a people wraps its experience, reflects its conception of the world and of life, its faith, its hope, its confidence in man, in a great justice, and the explanation which it finds for the forces antagonistic to progress?"
-In his work, Alexis is seen to have an acute sense of reality that is not unlike that of traditional surrealism, and his coining of the term "Marvelous Realism" reflects his influence by the earlier works of the Négritude/Black Surrealist Movement.
+In his work, Alexis shows an acute sense of reality not unlike that of traditional surrealism, and his coining of the term "Marvelous Realism" reflects the influence of the earlier Négritude/Black Surrealist Movement.